CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

     b) The filesystem is used for this (as opposed to memory), posing scalability challenges

-    c) Macro model periodically reads in improved RDFs accumulated by the workflow via CG simulations and calculates PMFs using the OZ and HNC equations
+    c) Macro model periodically reads in improved RDFs accumulated by the workflow via CG simulations and calculates Potential Mean Forces (PMFs) using the Ornstein-Zernike(OZ) and Hypernetted Chain closure(HNC) equations

-6) **Checkpointing and restarting**: WM monitors all running jobs for dead jobs due to node failures, file corruption, FS failures, etc.
+6) **Checkpointing and restarting**: WM monitors all running jobs for dead jobs due to node failures, file corruption, File System (FS) failures, etc.

     a) Failed jobs are automatically restarted at the last available checkpoint